apache/flink/docs/apis/streaming_guide.md

 </div>

 By default triggers can only trigger when a new element arrives.
-This might not be suitable for all the use-cases with low data rates .
-To also provide triggering between elements so called active policies (the two interfaces controlling this special behaviour is `ActiveTriggerPolicy` and `CentralActiveTrigger`) can be used.
+This might not be suitable for all the use-cases with low data rates.
+To also provide triggering between elements, so called active policies can be used (the two interfaces controlling this special behaviour is `ActiveTriggerPolicy` and `CentralActiveTrigger`).
 The predefined time-based policies are already implemented in such a way and can hold as an example for user defined active policy implementations.

 Time-based trigger and eviction policies can work with user defined `TimeStamp` implementations, these policies already cover most use cases.